ELE795-A2017-07/ele795-A2017-07/README.md

 This project contains an Arduino Nano which is the core microcontroller of module.
 The module contains an RF circuit (inAir9B) with LoRaWAN technology.
 This node sends data to a Raspberry Pi via RF and the Raspberry Pi posts its data to a Webserver via a Ruby script.
-Webserver (Ruby on Rails app) can be reach at beliotv3.herokuapp.com .
-Data is stored into InfluxDB and data can be visualized with Grafana.
+Webserver (Ruby on Rails app) can be reached at beliotv3.herokuapp.com.
+Data is stored into InfluxDB and can be visualized with Grafana.

-This unit monitores :
+This unit monitors:
-- soil humidity/temperature
+- soil humidity and temperature
-- air humidity/temperature
+- air humidity and temperature
 - Ozone concentration
 - Dust concentration
 - GPS